codingnoob47/ShekharTanwar/Natural Language Processing/TextClassification-Projects-master/README.md

 documents into their respective categories.
 Here, unlike the previous approach we use multiple input channels and parallaly calculate embeddings to given an output label for each document.

-All the tasks performed prior to modl building are similar to the above experiment, however the model architecture varies significantly, as is as follows :
+All the tasks performed prior to model building are similar to the above experiment, however the model architecture varies significantly, and is as follows :

 a) Embedding Layer 1
 b) Convolutioanl 1D Layer 1